the-tcpdump-group/libpcap/doc/README.Win32.md

 the directory containing the Npcap or WinPcap SDK or use the "Browse..." button to browse for that directory.

-Save the configuration changes with File > Save CMakeSettings.json or with control-S.
+Save the configuration changes with File > "Save CMakeSettings.json" or with control-S.

 Visual Studio will then re-run CMake.
+If that completes without errors, you can build with Build > "Build All".

 Building from the command line: